 How to get to Koh Kood?

-- The boat ride from Laem Sok Pier to Koh Kood takes about 1 hour.
+Ferry schedule from Laem Sok Pier to and from Koh Kood

 Getting Around Koh Kood